MirageNet/Mirage/doc/docs/guides/game-objects/spawn-object.md

 :::note
 `OnStartLocalPlayer` is called after `OnStartClient`, because it only happens when the ownership message arrives from the server after the player game object is spawned, so `IsLocalPlayer` is not set in `OnStartClient`.
 Because `OnStartLocalPlayer` is only called for the client’s local player game object, it is a good place to perform initialization that should only be done for the local player.
-This could include enabling input processing, and enabling camera tracking for the player game object.
+This could include enabling input processing and enabling camera tracking for the player game object.
 :::

 ## Spawning Game Objects with Client Authority